AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 ```

-Below is the updated to be unique and descriptive:
+Below is an updated 'kubeconfig' with unique and descriptive:

 ```
 apiVersion: v1